foobarlab/funtoo-stage3-packer/README.md

-# Funtoo stage3 Vagrant box
+# Funtoo Stage3 Vagrant box

 This is a minimal stage3 snapshot of Funtoo Linux that is packaged into a Vagrant box file.
 Currently only a VirtualBox version is provided.
+This box serves as initial base box for the [Funtoo Core Vagrant box](https://github.com/foobarlab/funtoo-core-packer).

 ### What's included?